SiweiM/ATEG/README.md

 # Aspect-based Textual Explanation Generation System
 ---
+Part of codes refer the codes from [Ruidan's paper](https://github.com/ruidan/Unsupervised-Aspect-Extraction)
 ## Data preprocessing
 Datasets are from [Amazon product data](https://nijianmo.github.io/amazon/index.html) The datasets used in the experiment are in dataset folder.